 80%1.28

-The console displays the critical Z value and the p-value.
+The console displays the critical Z value and the p-value, if needed.

 • At least 5,000 unique visitors per variation;

-• To run the test for at least 14 days (two business cycles);
+• At least 14 days of experimentation (two business cycles);

 Conversion & growth